The law requires that children be properly secured in a seat adapted to their weight and height until they are able to use a seat belt alone.

 If you have no choice but to place a child in the front seat (in a car seat or otherwise), you must:

-If a child's winter coat has not been sufficiently compressed, in the event of an accident, the straps will not be tight enough and will not restrain the child effectively.
-The child could be thrown from the seat or hurt.
+If a child's winter coat has not been sufficiently compressed, the straps will not be tight enough and will not restrain the child effectively in the event of a collision.
+The child could be hurt or thrown from the seat.

 Each time you put your child in a car seat, make sure that your child is buckled in snugly by inserting a finger between the chest and the straps.
 If you have difficulty pushing your finger through, the straps are tight enough.